-We have audited the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining information of the Orange County Transportation Authority (OCTA), as of and for the year ended June 30, 2013, and have issued our report thereon dated October 31, 2013, which contained an unmodified opinion on those financial statements.
-Our report included an emphasis-of-matter regarding OCTA's adoption of Governmental Accounting Standards Board (GASB) Statement No. 60 - Accounting and Financial Reporting for Service Concession Arrangements, GASB Statement No. 61 - The Financial Reporting Entity: Omnibus - an amendment of GASB Statements No. 14 and No. 24, GASB Statement No. 62 - Codification of Accounting and Financial Reporting Guidance Contained in Pre-November 30, 1989 FASB and AICPA Pronouncements, GASB Statement No. 63 - Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position and GASB Statement No. 65 - Items Previously Reported as Assets and Liabilities, effective July 1, 2012.
+We have audited the financial statement of the governmental activities, the business-type activities, each major fund, and the aggregate remaining information of the Orange County Transportation Authority (OCTA), as of and for the year ended June 30, 2014, and have issued our report thereon dated October 30, 2014, which contained unmodified opinions on those financial statements.
+Our report included an emphasis-of-matter regarding OCTA's adoption of Governmental Accounting Standards Board (GASB) Statement No. 67 - Financial Reporting for Pension Plans - an amendment of GASB Statement No. 25, effective July 1, 2013.

-Our audit was performed for the purpose of forming opinions on the basic financial statements as a whole.
-The accompanying Proposition 1B Schedule of Unspent Funds and Cash Disbursements (Schedule) is presented for purposes of additional analysis, to satisfy the requirements of Section 6667 of Title 21 of the California Code of Regulations, the California Government Code §8879.50 and the California State Senate Bill 88 (2007), et seq. and is not a required part of the financial statements.
-Such information is the responsibility of management and was derived from, and relates directly to, the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the information is fairly stated in all material respects in relation to the financial statements as a whole.
+Our audit was performed for the purpose of forming opinions on the financial statements that collectively comprise OCTA's basic financial statements.
+The Proposition 1B Schedule of Unspent Funds and Cash Disbursements (Schedule) is presented for purposes of additional analysis, to satisfy the requirements of Section 6667 of Title 21 of the California Code of Regulations, the California Government Code §8879.50 and the California State Senate Bill 88 (2007), et seq. and is not a required part of the basic financial statements.
+Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
+Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the Schedule is fairly stated in all material respects in relation to the basic financial statements as a whole.

-Vavineh, Trie, Dry; Co, WP Laguna Hills, California
+Vavinch Trie, Dry; Co, UP Laguna Hills, California

-October 31, 2013
+October 30, 2014